Liberal Arts

 Upon successful completion of this course, students should be able to:

-Present the ethical theories discussed in class.
+Discuss and apply the ethical theories addressed in class.

 Formulate and rationally defend an ethical position on a contemporary moral problem.